 Physical Characteristics

-The Rafeiro do Alentejo is a large and robust breed, with males weighing between 88 to 110 pounds (40 to 50 kg) and females slightly smaller.
+The Rafeiro do Alentejo is a large and robust breed, with males weighing between 88 and 110 pounds (40 and 50 kg) and females slightly smaller.
 They boast a thick, dense coat that can come in various colors, including fawn, yellow, and black, often with white markings.

 Their head is strong and broad, with expressive, almond-shaped eyes that exude calmness and intelligence.
 Ears are medium-sized and drooping, while their long tail is often carried low.